 In addition to our process optimisation and technical support for customers shot blasting operations services, we provide a range of abrasive products that can help process or prepare your metal as needed.
 These include-

-Amasteel: Manufactured to the highest international SAE and ISO specifications, Amasteel can be deployed for cleaning, surface preparation, shot peening, or cutting.
+Amasteel: Manufactured to the highest international specifications, Amasteel can be deployed for cleaning, surface preparation, shot peening, or cutting.
 This makes it effective when dealing with foundry and forge work, and in the construction, fabrication, and energy sectors.
 The material is low cost and produces reduced dust, providing maximum returns and minimum waste without compromising health.

 Amacast stainless steel shot: Perfect for surface preparation or cleaning, this is an ideal surface finishing product for a number of sectors where rust free and clean surfaces are vital.
 These shot blasting particles were originally developed for deployment in the aerospace sector and brings a high-grade level of care to any engineering, die casting, or forging tasks it is deployed in.